-If all the necessary information is not supplied with the application then the council may return your application or request further information (pursuant to Section 92 of the Resource Management Act 1991), and this will lead to delays in the processing of your application.

-If the environmental effects of the proposed works are minor, then the council is likely to process your non-notified application on a basis provided written approvals are gained from all parties that may be affected by the works.
+If all the necessary information is not supplied with the application then the council may return your application or request further information (pursuant to section 92 of the Resource Management Act 1991), and this will lead to delays in the processing of your application.
+If the environmental effects of the proposed works are minor, then the council is likely to process your application on a non-notified basis provided written approvals are gained from all parties that may be affected by the works.
 Details of the consultation required are outlined later in this document.